 Official audits will be recorded on transcripts.
 Students must attend at least 75% of the class meetings in order to receive a grade of `AU’ on their transcripts indicating that they satisfactorily audited the course.
 Auditors will be responsible for verifying their attendance by submitting a written statement to the professor stating that they did attend at least 75% of the class meetings.
 Official auditors have access to online material in CAMS and Sakai as well as library privileges.

 In summary, an auditor should complete the following:

 Current Gordon-Conwell students who desire to transfer to the Hamilton campus should complete the following abbreviated application.
-Completed application forms should be submitted to the Hamilton Admissions Office.
 If you are a current Hamilton student and desire to transfer to another Gordon-Conwell campus, contact the Admissions Office of the campus to which you would like to transfer.

-For Gordon-Conwell graduates or former students who would like to resume coursework, the following paperwork is required.
+For Gordon-Conwell graduates or former students who would like to resume coursework should complete a reactivation application.
 Please email the Admissions Office at [email protected] if you are not sure how long it has been since your last class.

 Through a cooperative program with InterVarsity Christian Fellowship (IVCF) and Coalition for Christian Outreach (CCO), staff with IVCF and CCO may take a limited number of courses for M.Div. or MAR credit at the seminary through IVCF’s National Institute for Staff Education and Training or through CCO’s Summer Institute.